al-prohorova/english-for-designers/2assignment/alttext.md

 I completed this alt text exercise using both personal and AI-assisted approaches, writing two on my own and generating a few with ChatGPT.

 ### My versions

+1. Handcrafted dark wooden Tau cross necklace
+2. A wooden Tau cross, a symbol of Saint Francis of Assisi, handcrafted with an old look and used as a necklace.

+### AI versions

+3. A wooden Tau cross pendant hanging from a simple dark brown cord against a plain light gray background.
+4. A T-shaped Franciscan Tau cross carved from light-colored wood with visible natural grain and dark knots.
+The pendant features a raised border and is attached to a thin brown string by a small gold-toned metal loop.